-- Phoenix AWS proxy is deployed in the same AWS region where the virtual machines you want to configure for disaster recovery are being backed up.
+- You deploy Phoenix AWS proxy in the same AWS region where the virtual machines you want to configure for disaster recovery are being backed up.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

-- On the menu bar, click Manage > Disaster Recovery.
+- On the menu bar, click Disaster Recovery.

-- Provide the following information to create a DR plan.
+- In the Plan Details tab, provide the following details to create a DR plan.

-The frequency to update an AMI.
-Based on the frequency defined, data is replicated from Phoenix storage to your AWS account and an AMI is created that corresponds to the latest restore point available for the virtual machine.
-If there is already an existing AMI present for a virtual machine (based on the previous restore point), it is replaced by the AMI created for the latest available restore point.
+- Replication Frequency: The frequency to update a DR copy.
+Based on the frequency defined, the Phoenix AWS proxy replicates the virtual machine backup data from the Phoenix Cloud to the AWS account and creates a DR copy.
+The DR copy corresponds to the latest restore point available for the virtual machine.
+If there is already an existing DR copy present for a virtual machine (based on the previous restore point), it is replaced by the DR copy created for the latest available restore point.

-The DR plan gets created.
-You can add virtual machines to your DR plan.
+You must now add virtual machines to your DR plan

 Before adding a virtual machine to a DR plan, you must consider the following points:

-- Once a virtual machine is added to a DR plan, AMI for that virtual machine will be created periodically as per the schedule specified in the DR plan.
+- Once you add a virtual machine to a DR plan, DR copies for that virtual machine is created periodically as per the schedule specified in the DR plan.

-- When adding a virtual machine to a DR plan, the virtual machine-specific failover settings for launching instance with its AMI are set to the predefined default values.
+- When adding a virtual machine to a DR plan, Phoenix sets the virtual machine-specific failover settings for launching an instance with its DR copy to the predefined default values.
 You can edit these settings later.
 The following are the default settings specific to virtual machines:

 - instance_type = t2.micro